Location: 16 Denman Street

 As the Piccadilly Theatre is owned by the Ambassador Theatre Group (ATG), the best place to buy tickets is ATG Tickets.
 However, do shop around as there are sometimes special deals on from ticket companies.
 Do bear in mind however that sometimes ‘deals’ are not as good as they look and you can end up paying more than the face value price you’ll get from ATG.

-Also, ATG offer an ATG theatre card which means you don’t get charged a booking fee on any transactions on the ATG website and you get a discount at the bars of any ATG owned theatres.
+Also, ATG offer an ATG theatre card which means you don’t get charged a booking fee on some transactions on the ATG website and you get a discount at the bars of any ATG owned theatres.

 Reviews from the Piccadilly